logo

 Step 3: Select your pool numbers.

 Any selection method works.
-You can use frequency data from Lottery Valley's analysis tools (e.g., /powerball/analysis) to pick numbers that interest you, or choose randomly.
+You can use Lottery Valley’s frequency analysis tools to explore historical trends and choose numbers that interest you, or simply select your numbers at random.
 The wheel structure does not improve the probability that your pool contains the winning numbers — it only guarantees coverage within the pool.
 This is a personal organization preference, not a probability-derived rule.

 Step 4: Handle the Powerball separately.